dharmab/skyeye/README.md

 * I'm making unecessary copies of data all over the place - this is usually the default practice in Go unless you either need the receiving function to mutate the passed object, you need to do so for concurrency safety, or you can provably improve performance.
 I plan to revisit this when the bot is closer to release.
 * I'm using an off the shelf general purpose Whisper model in my development environment.
 There's some exciting research into faster [distilled models](https://github.com/huggingface/distil-whisper) and custom trained models that will be revisited in a few months.
 I also strongly suspect a combination of advances in AI and Moore's Law will significantly improve Speech-To-Text performance within the next year or so.
 * I need to investigate tuning Go performance parameters.
 In particular, the software runs poorly when you try to play DCS at the same time on the same machine, I suspect due to CPU contention.
+* I need to investigate hardware acceleration using [CUDA](https://developer.nvidia.com/cuda-toolkit), [OpenVINO](https://docs.openvino.ai) and [Core ML](https://developer.apple.com/machine-learning/core-ml/).
+This is challenging because I have limited hardware - if you're interested in this and have hardware please get in touch!

 ### Why not update OverlordBot?